Zalman Schachter-Shalomi

-Meshullam Zalman Schachter-Shalomi (August 17, 1924 – July 3, 2014), commonly called "Reb Zalman" (full Hebrew name: Meshullam Zalman Hiyya ben Shlomo HaCohen), was an American Rabbi, writer, and activist, and one of the founders of the Jewish Renewal movement and an innovator in ecumenical dialogue.
+Meshullam Zalman Schachter-Shalomi (August 17, (Note: or August 28) 1924 – July 3, 2014; משולם זלמן שכטר-שלומי), commonly referred to as Reb Zalman (רב זלמן), was an American rabbi, writer, and activist, and one of the founders of the Jewish Renewal movement and an innovator in ecumenical dialogue.

 Born in Poland, Schachter-Shalomi was raised an Orthodox Jew in a variety of countries as his family repeatedly moved to evade increasing antisemitism in 1930s Europe.
-While awaiting a visa to the United States in an internment camp in Vichy France, Schachter-Shalomi met Menachem Mendel Schneerson, the later seventh Chabad rebbe.
+While awaiting a visa to the United States in an internment camp in Vichy France, Schachter-Shalomi met Menachem Mendel Schneerson, who later became the seventh Chabad Rebbe.
 Becoming a Chabad rabbi in 1947, Schachter-Shalomi took a deep interest in the spiritual practices of other faiths and immersed himself in the counter-culture of the 1960s.
-Eventually expelled from Chabad, he founded his own organisation, B'Nai Or (later P'Nai Or) and his attempts to innovate in Jewish prayer pioneered what became the chavurah and Jewish Renewal movements.
+Eventually expelled from Chabad, he founded his own organization, B'Nai Or (later P'Nai Or), and his attempts to innovate in Jewish prayer helped pioneer what became the chavurah and Jewish Renewal movements.

 Employed as an academic in his later years, Schachter-Shalomi continued to work in interfaith dialogue and spreading hasidut, and in the 1990s was part of a group of four rabbis who travelled to Dharamsala, India, to advise the Dalai Lama on how to retain religious traditions in exile and prevent assimilation.
-A prolific author, Schachter-Shalomi published dozens of books on many topics including hasidut, ecstatic prayer, contemplative spirituality, environmental consciousness, and spiritual direction.
+A prolific author, Schachter-Shalomi published dozens of books on many topics, including hasidut, ecstatic prayer, contemplative spirituality, environmental consciousness, and spiritual direction.
 Schachter-Shalomi died in 2014 and is buried in Boulder, Colorado.
 He was married four times and had eleven children.

 Early life

-Born Meshullam Zalman Schachter in 1924 to Shlomo and Hayyah Gittel Schachter in Żółkiew, Poland (now Zhovkva, Ukraine), Schachter spent his early years in Vienna, Austria.
+Born Meshullam Zalman Schachter in 1924 to Shlomo and Hayyah Gittel Schachter in Żółkiew, in the Second Polish Republic (now Zhovkva, Ukraine), Schachter spent his early years in Vienna, Austria.
 His father was a liberal Belzer hasid and had Zalman educated at both a Zionist high school and an Orthodox yeshiva.
-After the Anschluss, Schachter-Shalomi's family moved to Antwerp, Belgium, where he trained briefly as a diamond-cutter.
-After the Nazi conquest of The Netherlands, the Schachter family sought visas to the United States, and travelled to Marseille in France.

-Schachter was interned in a detention camp under the Vichy French, where he met Menachem Mendel Shneerson, later to become the seventh Lubavitcher rebbe.
-The Schachter family eventually escaped the Nazi advance by obtaining visas to the United States in 1941, via North Africa and the Caribbean.
-On arriving in New York, Schachter contacted the sixth Lubavitcher Rebbe, Yosef Yitzchok Schneersohn, using his meeting with Menachem Mendel Schneersohn as an introduction.
-Schneersohn provided his family with employment and sent Schachter to Tomchei Temimim, the Chabad yeshiva.
-He was ordained as an Orthodox rabbi in 1947 within the Chabad Lubavitch community, and served Chabad congregations in Massachusetts and Connecticut.
+He and his family fled Austria after Nazi Germany annexed it in 1938 and later were interned in a detention camp under the Nazi's puppet government in Vichy France before moving to the United States in 1941.
+In 1947 he was ordained as a rabbi by the Chabad hasidic movement.